deNStep123/home-mini-company-infrastructure/configs/README.md

 - sshd_config (hardened)
 - ufw rules

-These files represent the final production-ready configuration of the server.
+These files represent the baseline configuration of the server.

 # Server Configuration Files